pyGCodeDecode API Reference¶

 Arguments:

-- (simulation) the simulation instance to analyzesub_orig
+- simulation- (simulation) the simulation instance to analyze

-- (string) yaml filename**kwargs
+- filename- (string) yaml filename

 pyGCodeDecode.utils¶